 KTH's core values are based on democracy, the equal value of human beings, human rights and freedom and free and open discussion.
 Gender equality and the dissociation from all forms of discrimination are both an issue of quality and a natural part of KTH's core values.
 Equality and diversity among employees and students also represent important resources for KTH, from Ethical policy for KTH Ref.no V-2016-0347.

 As an employee, where do I go for help and support?

 If you need support when you feel that you have been discriminated against, harassed, sexually harassed or been exposed to victimization, turn to your immediate manager or to a contact person listed on the right side of this page.

 The first step is a talk with the person you turn to for support, to find out what happened.
 Together, discuss how to proceed.
 As regards to a complaint to KTH, there are no special formalities.
 A complaint may be in spoken or written form.

-In cases of perceived discrimination, employees may make a complaint directly to the Discrimination Ombuds Office at www.do.se .
-This complaint to the Discrimination Ombuds Office may be made parallel with a complaint to KTH.
+In cases of perceived discrimination, as an employee you can make a report to the Discrimination Ombuds Office (DO) at www.do.se

 Punishment is forbidden